Xethic/miEAA-API/examples/R/README.md

 ### Retrieving Enrichment Results
-Get results after enrichment analysis has been completed.
-Determine how often to check progress via `check_progress_interval` (default is 5 seconds)
+Get results after enrichment analysis has been completed, determining how often to check progress via `check_progress_interval` (default is 5 seconds).

 ```R
 json = mieaa_api$get_results(check_progress_interval=5)
 ```

-The returned data is easily usable with dataframes
+The returned data can be easily turned into a dataframe.

 ```R